 In certain of our non-software arrangements, we enter into contracts that include the delivery of a combination of two or more of our service offerings.
 Typically, such multiple element arrangements incorporate the design and development of data management tools or systems and an ongoing obligation to manage, host or otherwise run solutions for our customer.
 Such arrangements are divided into separate units of accounting provided that the delivered item has stand-alone value and there is objective and reliable evidence of the fair value of the undelivered items.
-The total arrangements using the residual method.
+The total arrangement fee is allocated to the undelivered elements based on their fair values and to the initial delivered elements using the residual method.
 Revenue is recognized separately, and in accordance with our revenue recognition policy, for each element.

 As described above, sometimes our customer arrangements have multiple deliverables, including service elements.
 Generally, our multiple element arrangements fall within the scope of specific accounting standards that provide guidance regarding the separation of elements in multiple-deliverable arrangements and the allocation of consideration among those elements.
-If not, we apply separation provisions, which require us to unbundle multiple element arrangement into separate units of accounting when the delivered element(s) has stand-alone value and fair value of the undelivered element(s) exists.
+If not, we apply separation provisions, which require us to unbundle multiple element arrangements into separate units of accounting when the delivered element(s) has stand-alone value and fair value of the undelivered element(s) exists.
 When we are able to unbundle the arrangement into separate units of accounting, we apply one of the accounting policies described above to each unit.
-If we are unable to unbundle the arrangement into separate units of accounting policies described above to the entire arrangement is of the accounting policies described above to the entire arrangement is of the accounting policies described above to the entire arrangement fee when delivery of the last element in a multiple element arrangement occurs.
+If we are unable to unbundle the arrangement into separate units of accounting, we apply one of the accounting policies described above to the entire arrangement.
+Sometimes this results in recognizing the entire arrangement fee when delivery of the last element in a multiple element arrangement occurs.
 For example, if the last undelivered element is a service, we recognize revenue for the entire arrangement fee as the service is performed, or if no pattern of performance is discernable, we recognize revenue on a straight-line basis over the term of the arrangement.